Sveti Stefan Montenegro Travel Guide

 Using a few Montenegrin words demonstrates respect and opens doors to more sincere interactions.

-Be mindful of local etiquette, especially regarding dress (modesty in religious sites), noise levels, and photography (ask permission for individuals).
+Be mindful of local etiquette, especially regarding dress (modesty in holy sites), noise levels, and photography (ask permission for individuals).

 Respect the privacy of local residents and their property.

 Stay on marked trails when hiking.
-Don't bother wildlife or remove natural elements.
+Don't bother wildlife or remove elements of nature.

 Make a conscious effort to spend your money at locally owned hotels, restaurants, shops, and tour operators.